 Lacon is a very small city located in the state of Illinois.
 With a population of 1,864 people and just one neighborhood, Lacon is the 587th largest community in Illinois.
 Lacon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Lacon, you'll notice that it is more blue-collar than most other communities in America.
-36.96% of Lacon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lacon is generally considered to be a blue-collar town.
+36.96% of the Lacon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lacon is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Lacon who work in office and administrative support (10.43%), food service (7.15%), and healthcare suport services (6.86%).

 Also of interest is that Lacon has more people living here who work in computers and math than 95% of the places in the US.